Understanding EDI 204: Motor Carrier Load Tender - Transaction Set

 Structure of EDI 204 Transaction Set

 The EDI 204 transaction set consists of several key components, each containing critical details that help carriers understand the shipment requirements.
-Some of the main segments include:

-- Header Information: This includes the transaction set ID, the sender and receiver information, and the date and time of the transaction.
+Includes the transaction set ID, the sender and receiver information, and the date and time of the transaction.

-- Shipment Details: Contains essential data about the load, such as shipment ID, equipment requirements, origin and destination addresses, pickup and delivery dates, and the load’s weight, size, and contents.
+Contains essential data about the load, such as shipment ID, equipment requirements, origin and destination addresses, pickup and delivery dates, and the load’s weight, size, and contents.

-- Reference Information: Includes reference numbers like Bill of Lading (BOL) numbers, customer reference numbers, or any other tracking information relevant to the shipment.
+Includes reference numbers like Bill of Lading (BOL) numbers, customer reference numbers, or any other tracking information relevant to the shipment.

-- Instructions and Notes: This section contains specific instructions or additional information, such as handling requirements, hazardous materials notes, or specific delivery instructions that the carrier should follow.
+Contains specific instructions or additional information, such as handling requirements, hazardous materials notes, or specific delivery instructions that the carrier should follow.

-- Contact Information: Details for the shipper, consignee, and any other relevant parties, including phone numbers or email addresses, to ensure smooth communication.
+Details for the shipper, consignee, and any other relevant parties, including phone numbers or email addresses, to ensure smooth communication.

 How EDI 204 Works